bigbluebutton/bigbluebutton/docs/docs/support/faq.md

 Before you can contribute as a developer, you need to invest some time into understanding BigBlueButton's [architecture](/development/architecture#architecture-overview), and you need to setup a [development environment](/development/guide).
 The source code for BigBlueButton is hosted at [github](https://github.com/bigbluebutton/bigbluebutton), so you'll need to understand [how git works](https://git-scm.com/book) and the workflow for distributed software development.

 Like other open source projects, a good place to start is to try fixing an [open issue](https://github.com/bigbluebutton/bigbluebutton/issues).
-We've tagged a few issues as [FirstProject](https://github.com/bigbluebutton/bigbluebutton/issues?q=is%3Aissue+is%3Aopen+label%3AFirstProject) to make it easy for you to find those issues that are both (relatively) simple to fix, but would be meaningful to BigBlueButton.

-You can also browse the bugs by labels: [Stability](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Astability) - [Usability](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Ausability) - [Performance](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aperformance) - [Localization](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Alocalization) - [Research](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aresearch).
-You could also try tackling one of the [enhancements](https://github.com/bigbluebutton/bigbluebutton/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Aenhancement) to BigBlueButton.

 Some bugs are more important than others.
 Stability and usability issues are very important to the BigBlueButton community.

-### I'm not a developer, can I still contribute
+### I'm not a developer, can I still contribute?

 Don't worry if you are not a proficient developer -- there are many ways to help out.
 You can become proficient in the installation and configuration of a BigBlueButton server.
 Each month, there are many new users in [bigbluebutton-setup](https://groups.google.com/forum/#!forum/bigbluebutton-setup) that need help with setup of BigBlueButton, especially setup behind a [firewall](#can-i-provide-external-access-to-a-bigbluebutton-server-behind-my-firewall).
 You can [contribute a language file](/development/localization).
 You could point out any errors to this documentation.
 Such assistance reduces the support load on us and gives us more time to work on improving BigBlueButton.